yannbertrand/macos-defaults/readme.md

 ## How does it work?
 Take a look at the [record folder](./record/#readme) if you want to go deeper.

+# macOS-defaults builder 🤖

+This project used to help compare Static Site Generators (SSG).
+We now removed this part but you can still find an old comparison between a few of them (Docsify, Docusaurus, VuePress and GitHub markdown) [in the project history](https://github.com/yannbertrand/macos-defaults/tree/1716cb77e7c17f8317e18e9b9418cc834bb3486c/build).

 # Show your support
 Give a ⭐️ if this project helped you!